Katharine McPhee (album): Promotion

-On December 19, 2006, RCA released two songs, "I Lost You" and "Dangerous" as singles for a Wal-Mart exclusive.
-"I Lost You" was cut from the final album track listing.
-On January 2, 2007 the first single, "Over It", and three snippets, "Each Other"; "Love Story"; and "Open Toes", were released on AOL Music: First Listen.
+On December 19, 2006, RCA released two songs, "I Lost You" and "Dangerous" as singles for a Walmart exclusive and also digitally, though the former was later cut from the final album track listing.
+On January 2, 2007, first single, "Over It", and three snippets, "Each Other"; "Love Story"; and "Open Toes", were released on AOL Music: First Listen.
 Also accompanied were photos, quotes from the credited artist, and fan polls.
-McPhee was reportedly quoted on AOL Music for describing the first single, "it's a term that everyone uses, especially young girls.
+McPhee was reportedly quoted on AOL Music for describing the first single, "It's a term that everyone uses, especially young girls.
 I didn't even realize just how much I used it.
 A lot of people will be able to relate to this song.
 This is really the only pure pop song on the record, so I thought it would be a good first single."

-Singles

-The first single from the album, "Over It" was released to radio on January 30, 2007.
-It peaked at number 29 on the Billboard Hot 100.
-To date, it has sold 645,000 downloads in the US.
-The second single, "Love Story" was released to radio on May 29, 2007.
+Released to radio on January 30, 2007, it peaked at number 29 on the US Billboard Hot 100 and sold over 645,000 downloads in the US.

+The second single, "Love Story" was released internationally on March 30, 2007, and to US radio on May 29, 2007.
 It did not chart on Billboard.
 To date, it has sold 92,000 downloads in the US.

-Other notable songs

-"Better Off Alone" has sold 34,000 downloads in the US.
+Critical reception

+Elysa Gardner from USA Today called the album "a pleasant pop surprise."
+She found that the "songs are generally solid and occasionally exceptional" and declared McPhee's "self-titled debut a worthwhile trip."
+AllMusic editor Stephen Thomas Erlewine rated the album three out of five stars and wrote: "Even if the album ultimately plays like a handful of good singles and filler, that's not too different than Kelly's debut, and even if McPhee isn't yet as charismatic as Clarkson, this record shows she has the raw ingredients to become a true pop star instead of merely playing one on TV."
+Kefela Sanneh from The New York Times noted that while a "few moments are pretty silly [...] part of what makes her debut album work is its brashness."

+In his review for Rolling Stone, Christian Hoard remarked that McPhee's "debut doesn't render her halfway interesting.
+The album's twenty-two songwriters mostly avoid schlock but can't come up with an alternative, which makes ballads like "Better Off Alone" and tepid, McPhunky dance pop such as "Do What You Do" just bland.
+The upbeat "Love Story" and the decent ballad "Everywhere I Go" mix pop and R&B; and provide some relief, but most of Katharine McPhee is politics as usual."
+Entertainment Weekly's Henry Goldblatt praised McPhee's voice but called Katharine McPhee "poor material."
+He noted that the single "Over It" sounded "like a JoJo leftover; and some midtempo ballads that Mariah would've deemed too banal in 1991.
+Only on the Babyface-penned "Everywhere I Go" does a snapshot of an intriguing Toni Braxton-esque pop star develop."